mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 > Do you know what I also wanted to share with you?
 Last time we were doing different sheets and everything.
 You were getting good at working through the sheets.
 And also looking at this page (show splash page on screen of menu of game design patterns)  which is at ggc-examples.glitch.me .
 And I’ve done some changes to it.
 There are two different parts.
 I want to make this better for you guys, I want to make this somewhere you can go so you can click to find out the help that you need.
 Any ideas you have for making this better would be really good.

 > One thing I can think.
 You see here (points to moving enemies as an example on screen).
 If you want moving enemies.
 If you click on it, it opens an example with the code to make moving enemies but it’s not really obvious how you would to put that into your game.
 So to find that you’d have to click on this here  link to tutorials.
 (Mick points to the link to tutorials text/link).
 Which tells you how you put it in the game.
 And then you’d scroll down this bit (demonstrates navigating the tutorials menu) and select add moving enemies here.
 So,  I was showing this to some people yesterday and they couldn’t really work that out.
-So what they suggested is. why don’t I put t so there’s a link so right to the chapter for how to do it right next to that image.
+So what they suggested is. why don’t I put it so there’s a link so right to the chapter for how to do it right next to that image.
 So that makes sense really so I’m going to to do that.

 > So if you click on that (referring to tutorial link) if you want to add a moving enemy.